tomsoderlund/toms-guidebooks/Tools/Git.md

 Reset/rollback to _specific_ commit:

-- Empty the working tree: `git rm -r --cached . && git clean -f -d`
+- Clean the working tree: `git rm -r --cached . && git clean -f -d`
 - Bring the working tree to the state we want: `git checkout c366a0de9fe00309a3427c25903e876bfd42fd35 .`
 - Create the revert commit: `git add --all && git commit -m "revert to c366a0de9fe00309a3427c25903e876bfd42fd35"`